Male Nurses Earn More in Travel Nursing Jobs

 Although men comprise less than 10 percent of the nurse workforce in the U.S., travel nursing remains a high-paying alternative for men seeking the adrenaline and personal fulfillment of other civil service and emergency jobs and want to stay close to home.

 Whereas the median salary for fireman and EMTs is somewhere between 30K and 50K a year, male nurses can earn between $70,000 and $100,000 depending on assignment.
-Travel nurse jobs with American Traveler include free private housing and health insurance, a corporate-matched 401(k), and bonuses.
+Travel nurse jobs with American Traveler include group health insurance, free private housing, a corporate-matched 401(k), and bonuses.

 “At first I was attracted to travel nursing for the money, but it’s fit in perfectly with our goal to raise children and be near family,” said 28-year-old Wisconsin travel nurse Eric D.